srsran/srsRAN_Project_docs/docs/source/tutorials/source/k8s/source/index.rst

             - SYS_NICE
         privileged: false

-Before the deployment make sure that the SR-IOV plugin is installed and the VFs are created.
-For more information on how to set up the SR-IOV plugin refer to the :ref:`section above <_sriov_plugin>`.
-You can check if the node has available SR-IOV devices using the following command:
+Before deployment, ensure that the SR-IOV plugin is installed and Virtual Functions (VFs) are created.
+Refer to the :ref:`section above <_sriov_plugin>` for setup instructions.

+To check if SR-IOV resources are available on the node:

 .. code-block:: bash

     kubectl describe node <node-name>

-Depending on how you have named the SR-IOV device in the configmap, it will show up under a different name int he resource section.
-You should see the following output:
+Depending on how the SR-IOV device is named in the ConfigMap, it may appear under a different name in the resource list.
+Example output:

 .. code-block:: yaml